SparkliTwizzl/plurality-utilities/README.md

 If you call Petrichor with no arguments, you will be prompted to use the `--help` option to see available commands.

-You can call Petrichor without passing it a command if you [put the command in your input file](#421---metadata-region-required) and use the [--inputFile option](#4321----inputfile-option-optional) when you run Petrichor.
+You can call Petrichor without passing it a command if you [put the command in your input file](#421---metadata-region-required) and pass the input file as an argument when you run Petrichor.
+(You can also just drag-and-drop the input file onto the `.exe` file.)

 **Example:**